Do I need to participate in all Orientation events?

 I am a former Caltech undergraduate.
 Do I need to attend graduate Orientation?

-Yes, while many of the practices and policies are the same for graduate students and undergraduate students, there are several aspects that make the graduate school experience unique and attendance at Orientation would be beneficial.
+Yes, while many of the practices and policies are the same for graduate students and undergraduate students, there are several aspects that make the graduate school experience unique and participation in Orientation would be beneficial.
 At the very least, you would need to participate in the required activities.

 When do I complete the I‐9 form?

-What paperwork do I need to bring with me for check‐in?
+What paperwork do I need to bring with me?

-All students receiving a paycheck through the Caltech payroll will be expected to provide documentation to verify identity and employment eligibility through completion of Form I-9.
+All students receiving a paycheck through Caltech's payroll services will be expected to provide documentation to verify identity and employment eligibility through completion of Form I-9.
 In addition to the I‐9, the Registrar will verify that all required forms have been submitted.
-If you have not yet submitted the Patent Agreement or Pre‐Registration forms, please bring these with you.
-Health forms can be submitted directly to the Health Center.
+If you have not yet submitted the Patent Agreement, Pre‐Registration forms, or final transcripts reflecting all degrees received please bring these with you and submit them to the Registrar's Office upon arrival.
+Health forms can be submitted directly to Student Wellness Services via the My Health Portal on access.caltech.

 Some of the required forms will arrive later than the deadlines.
 Will I still be able to enroll?